redskap/swagger-brake/src-docs/src/cli/README.md

   * The version of the artifact that contains the new API.
 This is used to determine if the snapshot, or the release repository needs to be used.
     * Example values are: 1.0.0, 1.0.0-SNAPSHOT
+* `--artifact-packaging`
+  * Specifies the artifact packaging.
+Could be jar or war.
+Used when resolving the latest artifact version.

 Example command:
 ```bash